smthemex/ComfyUI_DyPE/README.md

 Upadte
 -----
+* add ip adapter support ,The effect is not a good ..  加入ip adapter支持
 * fix lora loader error ,tyr use a real lora and turo lora
 * 24G Vram infer 4096x4096,  8G 2048x2048 ,12G 3840x2160,16G 3840x3840